 We also have handwriting lessons every week where we are learning to form our letters correctly.

 In order to help us become really good readers, we like to read to our grown ups at home as much as possible.
-On a Monday we will bring home our reading books.
-It would be really helpful if we could read our books on a Monday, Tuesday and Wednesday at home.
-Please make sure that our reading records are filled in and signed when we have read.
-Our reading books will be collected in on a Thursday to be quarantined.
+We can change our reading books on a Monday, Wednesday and a Friday.
+Please make sure that our reading records are filled in and signed when we have read our books, so that our teachers know that they need changing.
+When our books are ready to be changed, we hand them in to our teachers when we come into school in the morning.
 It is really important that, as well as reading the words in the book, we talk about the pictures and answer questions about the story.

 We love reading to ourselves and each other in our class book corner.

-In the Doves, we will be having PE lessons every Monday and Tuesday focussing on our fundamental movement skills of; running, jumping, hopping, kicking, throwing, bouncing, rolling and catching.
+In the Doves, we will be having PE lessons every Monday and Tuesday focussing on our kicking and over-arm throwing skills.
 We like to make sure we have our PE kits in school and that they are fully named as we sometimes get them mixed up!
 Please make sure that earrings are removed on Mondays and Tuesdays in preparation for PE so that your child can take part in the lesson.

 Phonics is so important as it supports your child's reading and writing.
 We do daily phonics sessions to help your children to use their blending/ segmenting skills to read and write words correctly.
 Furthermore, we then encourage your children to apply this knowledge in all of their other subjects.